 If an airbag injured you, you could be entitled to compensation from a product liability claim.
-The Hollander Law Firm, P.A., can help you get the money you deserve.
-Our airbag injuries lawyers in West Palm Beach have been helping victims of product defects for more than 28 years.
+Hollander Law Firm Accident Injury Lawyers, can help you get the money you deserve.
+Our car accident lawyers in West Palm Beach have been helping victims of product defects for more than 28 years.
 We have recovered tens of millions for our injured clients.

 How Our West Palm Beach Personal Injury Lawyers Can Help After an Airbag Injury

 Airbags are supposed to keep you safe.
 Unfortunately, defective airbags can do more harm than good in a car accident.
 They can increase your likelihood of injury and your damages.
-Our West Palm Beach personal injury attorneys at the Hollander Law Firm, P.A. understand how an airbag injury can impact your life.
+Our West Palm Beach personal injury attorneys at the Hollander Law Firm Accident Injury Lawyers understand how an airbag injury can impact your life.

 Our legal team has seen the devastation, financial hardship, and intense pain and suffering caused by motor vehicle accidents and product defects.
 We’ve strived to recover life-changing compensation for just such accident victims — we’ve recovered millions to date.

 - Provide legal advice, support, and guidance throughout your case

 - Investigate the circumstances that led to your injuries